StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/SDK/Introduction.md

 # Introduction

 This chapter contains documentation for the software development kit available to [download at nuget.org](https://www.nuget.org/profiles/StructuralAnalysisFormat).
-SDK aims to help with the implementation of SAF format into any software.
+SDK is written in C#.NET and it aims to help with the implementation of SAF format into any software.

 ```{tip}
 Check all the dependencies at [nuget.org](https://www.nuget.org/profiles/StructuralAnalysisFormat) under the dependencies tab for each package.